Introduction to Rome

-Built on the banks of River Tiber, the fourth most populous city in the European Union -Rome is also the capital of Italy and the Lazio region.
-Rome is the largest city in Italy and spans across an area of nearly 1,285.3 sq kilometers (496.3 sq miles) and has a population of 2.8 million residents.
-Rome is the seat of the Italian government and attracts over 7 million international tourists each year.
+Built on the banks of River Tiber, the fourth most populous city in the European Union, Rome is also the capital of Italy and the Lazio region.
+Rome is the largest city in Italy and spans an area of nearly 1285.3 sq km (496.3 sq miles) and has a population of 2.87 million as of December 2014 .
+Rome is the seat of the Italian government and attracts over seven million international tourists each year.
 The historic legacy of the city, the beauty, and the cultural refinement make up the mystique of Rome.
 Once the capital of the world’s mightiest empire, is now home to some of the most beautiful architectural marvels.
-Globalization & World Cities Research (GaWC) rates Rome as a Beta+ city.
+Globalization & World Cities Research (GaWC) rated Rome as a Beta+ city in its last conducted survey.

 |Facts about Rome|